Bankruptcy - what does it really mean?

 Declaring yourself bankrupt

-Gov.uk has a detailed guide* on what to do if you are considering applying for bankruptcy.
+Gov.uk has a detailed guide on what to do if you are considering applying for bankruptcy.
 The first step is to find the court you need and then apply.
-You'll have to pay up to £705 in costs and fees, and, once the order is made, your assets will be frozen.
+According to the gov.uk Guide to Applying to Become Bankrupt*, you'll have to pay £655 in costs and fees to apply for bankruptcy, and once the order is made, your assets will be frozen.
 After this, you will have to fill in a bankruptcy petition and a statement of affairs listing all your creditors, and then swear an affidavit in court stating all the information is correct.
 Once this is done, a date will be set for your hearing.

 The bankruptcy process